DaleBingham/openSTIGtool/README.md

 * online wizard to ask questions and mark N/A for those that don't apply by default (i.e. not a web app so no cookies)
 * reporting on metrics for CAT 1, 2, 3 items and percentage of completion
 * simple Dockerfile or Buildah script to create a quick image to run
+* Export to EXCEL with the columns of your choice for easy viewing/emailing information
+* save out a default checklist file

 ## License
 This is licensed under the Apache License.